ncatlab/nlab-content/pages/9/3/2/0/239/content.md

 $$ \hom(A\otimes B, C) \cong \hom(A, \hom(B,C)). $$
 This may be the oldest notion of tensor product, since the definition of the internal-hom of abelian groups and vector spaces, unlike that of their tensor product, is intuitively obvious.

-###Strong universality###
+##Strong universality##

 While the universal property referred to above (every bilinear map $A,B\to C$ factors uniquely through $A,B\to A\otimes B$ via a map $A\otimes B \to C$) suffices to define the tensor product, it does not suffice to prove that it is associative and unital.
 For this we need the stronger property that any multilinear map $D_1,\dots,D_m,A,B,E_1,\dots, E_n \to C$ factors uniquely through $A,B\to A\otimes B$ via a multilinear map $D_1,\dots,D_m, A\otimes B ,E_1,\dots, E_n \to C$.

 #Tensor product of modules in a monoidal category#

 Let $R$ be a commutative ring and consider the multicategory $R$-Mod of $R$-modules and $R$-multilinear maps.
 In this case the tensor product $A\otimes_R B$ of $R$-modules $A$ and $B$ can be constructed as the quotient of the tensor product $A\otimes B$ of their underlying abelian groups by the action of $R$; that is,
 $$ A\otimes_R B = A\otimes B / (a,r\cdot b) \sim (a\cdot r,b). $$
-More categorically, this can be constructed as the coequalizer of the two maps
+More category-theoretically, this can be constructed as the coequalizer of the two maps
 $$ A\otimes R \otimes B \;\rightrightarrows\; A\otimes B $$
 given by the action of $R$ on $A$ and on $B$.
 If $R$ is a [[field]], then $R$-modules are vector spaces; this gives probably the most familiar case of a tensor product spaces, which is also probably the situation where the concept was first conceived.